mysociety/pombola/docs/south_africa.md

     $ python manage.py  popit_resolver_init --popit-api-url=http://za-peoples-assembly.popit.mysociety.org/api/v0.1

+This will load data from popit (an instance with the same data used to populate the pombola person DB above!) and initialise the Elasticsearch index.

 ### Just load some sample data:

 To load in some example SayIt data, fetch the speeches/fixtures/test_inputs/